coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/28.extendedfieldinfo/item.md

         - fieldinfo
 ---

-The purpose of this mapping is to define a set of additional features on fields.
-Instead of adding columns to the vtiger_field table and creating different UI settings options we add this mapping where you can configure the extra information for each field.
+The purpose of this mapping is to provide additional features for fields in a structured way.
+Instead of modifying the vtiger_field table and creating various UI settings options, we use this mapping to configure extra information for each field.

 ===

-The accepted format is:
+The accepted format for the mapping is as follows:

 ```xml
 <map>